of Majors offered to Continuing Education students

 - Bachelor's Degrees /

-RN - BS Nursing Program (for Registered Nurses)
+RN - BS Nursing Program (for Those WHO hold an unrestricted MA RN license)

 Build on the nursing practice skills you've acquired as a registered nurse (RN) when you enroll in the RN - BS Nursing degree program.
 Take advantage of our highly respected RN - BS curriculum, study with your peers at our campuses in Milton and Plymouth, expand your ability to act as a change agent and patient advocate, and position yourself for career advancement and further professional education.